 Soon after, CoA was born with the purpose of reaching into the untapped tech talent market in East Africa and connecting it to the demand for software related needs in countries like Germany, Australia and Switzerland.

 The name Code of Africa has a two-way significance: First, it gives an understanding that the company works in software development and digital applications with codes in every day life.
-Second, it quintessentially upholds the concept of unity in diversity- the culture, the colours, the stories, the traditions and everything that Africa represents- brought together into a codified whole and presented to the world in a new light like never before.
+Second, it quintessentially upholds the concept of unity in diversity- the culture, the colors, the stories, the traditions and everything that Africa represents- brought together into a codified whole and presented to the world in a new light like never before.

 Making Meaningful Partnerships

 Understanding the need to build long term local partnerships, CoA has partnered with Awesomity Lab (Kigali, Rwanda) and Sisitech (Nairobi, Kenya), software designing companies that incubate and train several coders and developers to prepare them for the European market while working remotely.
-This is particularly important in reassuring the young African population about a reliable future scope in their own countries and contribute to building a strong localised economy.
+This is particularly important in reassuring the young African population about a reliable future scope in their own countries and contribute to building a strong localized economy.

 Shimanyi Valentino, the Managing Director of Sisitech, attests to the fact that they have so far exceeded client expectations in each of their projects and now seek to make more coders available for European markets.
 Talking about a particularly successful project this year, he mentions, "We are driving social change through innovation by developing apps that can track attendance digitally and prevent drop outs from schools."

 But it is not always about business or employment for Axel Kuhlmann, Co-Founder and advisor for business development for CoA.
 He believes it is also about giving due recognition to the African talents and moving away from prejudices that exist surrounding Africa about abject poverty, poor education and ill-health.